 We envision a community where learners benefit from a breadth and depth of place-based experiences, forge lifelong connections to nature and their communities, and realize the full potential of their education.
-We envision a community where Wabanaki people determine how Indigenous and settler peoples learn about the history and culture of the Wabanaki Nations.

 Who can attend?

 KLP programs are open to PreK-12 youth in public schools, private schools, homeschools, youth groups, summer camps, YMCAs, and more!
 Group size is limited to 24 students.